alishaburgfeld/AllYouCanExercise/README.md

 <!-- DOCKER DOCKER DOCKER -->

+If I need to delete my persistent volume (mysql data) on my ec2 I need to run:
+If you had used docker compose down -v → that would delete named volumes too, including MySQL data.

 To build just one of the containers (i.e react) cd into front-end then build the image: docker build -t <whatever-name-you-want> .

 to then run and exec into the container run: